jezhalford/dbmarshal/README.markdown

 Migration Files
 ---------------

 These should be named `x.sql`, where `x` is the number of the migration, e.g. `1.sql`, `2.sql`, etc. Each migration should contain the SQL required to make the migration happen, followed by `-- //@UNDO`, followed by the SQL required to undo the migration.
 (Undoing isn't actually supported by dbmarshal yet, but hopefully it will be soon.)
 The `-- //@UNDO` line is REQUIRED - dbmarshal will break if it is not there.

 Transactions
 ------------

 Each time you run `dbmarshal <alias> apply` a new transaction is started.
 If any one of the migrations that are due to be deployed in that session fails, the transaction will be rolled back, i.e. *None of them will be applied*.
+However, mySQL does not support transactions for DDL operations, i.e. `CREATE TABLE`, `ALTER TABLE`, etc. If the migration set contains any such operations the rollback will fail.
+You will then end up with an entry in your log table that has a `started` time but no `completed` time.

+One day something clever involving undos might solve this problem.

 If a migration fails the error message returned by mySQL will be displayed in your terminal.